New Article · Farm to Furnace: How Coconut Shells Move Across Tamil Nadu, Kerala, and Karnataka · Read Now →

 The supply chain is broken.
 The demand is real.
 The window for building the replacement is open right now — and it will not stay open indefinitely.

 Muthu Kumar K is the Founder & CEO of Susstains Engineering Solutions LLP, and holds a PhD in Aerospace Engineering from IIT Madras (PMRF).
 He is the inventor of two granted patents in biochar and activated carbon synthesis.
-Susstains is currently raising equity to expand its plant network across Tamil Nadu.
+Susstains is expanding its plant network across South India.
 Write to muthu@susstains.com or visit www.muthukumark.com.

 The supply gap is real.